 Basically, any malware or ransomware is entered along with the installation of unverified apps from unknown sources.

-Xafecopy Trojan malware also secretly enter into your android mobile device in form of useful android apps like Battery Master without your knowledge.
+Xafecopy Trojan malware also secretly enter into your android mobile device in the form of useful android apps like Battery Master without your knowledge.
 And this malware app works normally on your device to avoid suspicion, in the meanwhile, it loads malicious code onto the mobile device.

 Once this malware app installed on your mobile, the Xafecopy malware secretly clicks on web pages with Wireless Application Protocol (WAP) billing payment system, a form of mobile payment gateway.
 After this the malware discreetly subscribes the users to various paid services, the reports said.